 Highland Park Architectural Conservation District

-We're still deciding on when the Highland Park Architectural Conservation District Commission will meet each month to review exterior alterations.
+The Highland Park Architectural Conservation District Commission meets each month on the fourth Thursday at 5:30PM to review exterior alterations.
 Interested in becoming a commissioner?
 Please see details about nomination in the district's Study Report and check the commission information section at the bottom of this page.
 If you see an "apply online" button, we have an opening on the commission and you're able to apply for it.

 DESIGN REVIEW PROCESS

 The following activities requiring an application and full Commission review:

 - Major landscape alterations

 - For more details, please review the district Standards and Criteria.
 If you still have questions please contact staff.